kwachmat/competitive/README.md

 > SPOJ (Sphere Online Judge) is a problemset archive, online judge and contest hosting service accepting solutions in many languages.
 Find a problem from one of the extensive problemsets, write a solution in your favorite language and submit it.

 ##### What is CodinGame?
 > CodinGame is a gamified programming platform.
-Software developers compete together to learn, improve their craft and discover great job opportunities through fun online programming challenges:
+Software developers compete together to learn, improve their craft and discover great job opportunities through online programming challenges:
 >
 >* singleplayer mode
 >	* brings you the challenges at many difficulty levels (easy - very hard, optimization)